RATISH2004/GaurdianAI/README.md

-# GaurdianAI
+# GuardianAI
 CCTV based firearm detection and suspect tracking

-**GAudian AI** is an integrated real-time face and weapon detection system designed for surveillance and security applications.
+**Guardian AI** is an integrated real-time face and weapon detection system designed for surveillance and security applications.
 It combines state-of-the-art deep learning (YOLOv8) for face and weapon detection with fast template-based face matching (ORB), providing robust, efficient monitoring and alerting.

 ---